UntitledModGame/umg-mods/base/components.md

     -- called when 2 ents collide. (both must have physics component) end

-ent.onClick = function(ent, username, button, x, y)
+ent.onClick = function(ent, clientId, button, x, y)
-    -- called when ent is clicked by `username`.
+    -- called when ent is clicked by `clientId`.
     -- (`ent` must have an x, y position.) end